Vanessa-project/Experiment_Prolific/index.md

 Here we aim to explain how the donation amount is calculated. x paticipants took part in the experiment. y subjects decided to not buy the product, which resulted in a average donation of ... €.
-Therefore, we as the experimenter donated ... € to [the compensators](https://www.compensators.org/), which you can also see in the donation receipt above.
+Therefore, we as the experimenter donated ... € to [compensators](https://www.compensators.org/), which you can also see in the donation receipt above.